AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 The multi-year formulation is a crucial prerequisite for implementing a capacity expansion concept.
 This approach enables the postponement of installing certain components' capacity, such as PV modules or battery banks, to later years based on the evolution of electricity demand.
 This flexibility helps avoid incurring large initial capital costs.
 Consequently, O&M costs become proportional to the actual capacity installed and utilized each year.

-In the capacity expansion formulation, the variables associated with component capacity are determined by decision steps (ut) within the time horizon.
+* **In the model**: In the capacity expansion formulation, the variables associated with component capacity are determined by decision steps (ut) within the time horizon.
 The user defines the number of decision steps, essentially dividing the time horizon.
 This user-defined parameter governs how finely the model considers the progression of time, allowing for a strategic and step-by-step approach to capacity expansion based on the evolving electricity demand.

 Brownfield
 ----------------------

+[8]
+The model now includes a new feature for brownfield investment, enabling optimization of the microgrid by considering technologies that were previously installed by others in the field.
+In simpler terms, this means the model can now factor in existing infrastructure or equipment from previous installations when determining the most efficient and effective way to optimize the microgrid.
+The new feature requires modification of some existing constraints and to add others.

+In the context of mini-grids, the concept of "brownfield" refers to the development or expansion of a mini-grid system within an existing and often underutilized or outdated energy infrastructure.
+Brownfield development contrasts with "greenfield," which involves building entirely new projects on undeveloped or unused land.

 References
 ----------------------